California prosecutors ask NFL to take down shooting video

 The association said in a letter Tuesday to NFL Commissioner Roger Goodell that it applauds the league’s Inspire Change initiative, which provides grants to nonprofit organizations and showcases players’ community involvement.
 The grants focus in part on promoting police and community relations and criminal justice reform, according to the league.

-The video entitled Stephon Clark’s Legacy ‘ (hash)EveryonesChild poignantly shows his mother’s loss and pride in her son, Pierson wrote on behalf of the association.
+The video entitled Stephon Clark’s Legacy ‘ #EveryonesChild poignantly shows his mother’s loss and pride in her son, Pierson wrote on behalf of the association.

 But he said it omits some of the background and crucial context, including that both the Sacramento County district attorney and state attorney general ultimately determined that the two officers broke no laws during the confrontation.